 De Gouges was executed for sedition on the order of the Revolutionary Tribunal on 3 November 1793.

-This piece first appeared in the November 2020 Months Past column in History Today.
+This piece first appeared in the November 2020 issue of History Today.